CoNarrative/framework-x/site/src/content/intro.md

 path: /learn
 ---

-# Framework-X: Reasonable global state for React
+# Framework-X: A reasonable programming framework.

 Framework-X is a Javascript framework that separates code from its execution, allowing the representation of programmer intent to exist independently of when, where and how it's performed.